 4. Real-work scenarios

-Cash register training capable of simulating busy periods and offering reward for successful stints in a virtual working environment enables employees to learn in a quasi-live situation that is challenging yet accepting of failure.
+Cash register training capable of simulating busy periods and offering rewards for successful stints in a virtual working environment enables employees to learn in a quasi-live situation that is challenging yet accepting of failure.
 Get it wrong first time?
 Try again!

 Just like compliance, safety is a business risk no one wants to fall foul of, yet few people relish the task of learning its intricacies.